open-telemetry/opentelemetry-operator/README.md

 This priority is applied for each resource attribute separately, so it is possible to set some attributes via annotations and others via labels.

+### How resource attributes are calculated from the pod's metadata

+The following resource attributes are calculated from the pod's metadata.

+#### How service.name is calculated

+Choose the first value found:

+- `k8s.depleyment.name`
+- `k8s.replicaset.name`
+- `k8s.statefulset.name`
+- `k8s.daemonset.name`
+- `k8s.cronjob.name`
+- `k8s.job.name`
+- `k8s.pod.name`
+- `k8s.container.name`

+#### How service.version is calculated

+Take the tag from the docker image name of the container.
+If the tag contains a `/`, the tag is ignored (this can happen if the image name contains a port number).

+#### How service.instance.id is calculated

+Create a unique identifier for the application running in the container.
+The identifier is created by concatenating the following values:

+`<k8s.namespace.name>.<k8s.pod.name>.<k8s.container.name>`

 ## Contributing and Developing

 Please see [CONTRIBUTING.md](CONTRIBUTING.md).